Natural Gas Distribution System Upgrade

 How long will service be off while you're switching service from the old pipe to the new pipe?

 Our priority is to keep disruptions to a minimum and we expect to restore service during the switchover in a timely fashion.
-We'll give you advance notice of the temporary disruption in service and will schedule appointments to re-light your appliances.
+We’ll give you advance notice of the temporary disruption in service and will use door hangers when needed to re-light your appliances.

 What if I don't have natural gas in my home but would like to?